(Note: This topic is being revised for Prism 2.0; check back later for an update.)

 Initialization is the process of loading a new Prism server with data.
-In the case of the Prism HQ server, the data that is loaded comes from a source RIL Oracle database.
-In the case of a POA or Store server, the data comes from an existing Prism server.
+In the case of the Prism HQ server, the data that is loaded comes from an existing Prism server.
 Typically initialization is a one-time process, done at the time of install.

 The amount of time required to initialize Prism will depend on the size of your database, especially the size of inventory and customers.
 The larger the data set, the more time is required.
 Please set aside enough time for initialization to complete.